 The respondent is a 21-year-old of Moroccan nationality.
 He has been pushed back from Greece to Turkey.
 The respondent was apprehended in Aristotelous Square, in Thessaloniki.
 The night before, he had decided to sleep in the square, not having another place to go.
 In the morning, he woke up surrounded by men in uniform that the respondent identified as greek police officers.
 There were two motorcycles each carrying two police officers and one white car with the “police” insignia with two officers.
 The uniform they were wearing was blue and they had “protection vests”.
 The respondent reports that the officers handcuffed them and searched their bags and clothes.
 The respondent stated that the handcuffs were very tight and hurt his wrists.

-They were taken to a police station in the vicinity of Aristotelous square where they were body searched and were held for three hours.
-Afterwards, they were transported in a white car with blue stripes to a second police station where they were fingerprinted and asked for their personal details.
+They were taken to a police station in the vicinity of Aristotelous Square where they were body-searched and held for three hours.
+Afterward, they were transported in a white car with blue stripes to a second police station where they were fingerprinted and asked for their personal details.
 There was no interpreter present, the respondent states.
 They were allowed to shower and were given six euros to order food.
 They were held between approximately 11 a.m. until midnight thirty the same day.

 Asked if he expressed the wish to apply for asylum, the respondent states that the police officers were constantly shouting and preventing them from speaking.
 There was no interpreter present and only one person in the group spoke some English (the respondent was unable to assess how well).
 He did mention that the person speaking English asked not to be sent back to Turkey.
 The respondent managed to ask for asylum with the help of one of the Syrians he was detained with and who was able to speak Greek and translated for the respondent.
 He says that his request was ignored.